 Nevertheless, the WG was able to come to agreement preliminarily regarding the relaying (or forwarding) by a provider of electronic communications.
-In dealing with the possibility that a third party requestor might not receive a response, the WG distinguished between a situation where a customer does not respond to a request received (i.e. no response) and one where a customer does not receive the request (i.e. non-delivery).
+In dealing with the possibility that a third-party requestor might not receive a response, the WG distinguished between a situation where a customer does not respond to a request received (i.e., no response) and one where a customer does not receive the request (i.e., non-delivery).
 In this regard, the WG noted that different systems may be configured differently, and a provider may not know in many cases that delivery to a customer has failed or been delayed.
 The WG therefore agreed to craft its recommendations in technologically neutral language, to allow for multiple types of situations of delivery failure, and to condition provider action upon knowledge of persistent delivery failure.
-The WG also noted that the current interim Privacy/Proxy Specification in the 2013 RAA obligates ICANN-accredited registrars and their Affiliates and Resellers who offer privacy or proxy services to disclose in their terms of service the circumstances under which it will relay third party communications to a customer.
+The WG also noted that the current interim Privacy/Proxy Specification in the 2013 RAA obligates ICANN-accredited registrars and their Affiliates and Resellers who offer privacy or proxy services to disclose in their terms of service the circumstances under which it will relay third-party communications to a customer.

 In addition, the WG discussed the question of escalation, and the extent of a provider’s obligation to act in the event that a requestor does not receive a response to its request from a customer.
 It was noted that escalation requests could be in either electronic or hard copy form, and there may be a cost associated with dealing with various different formats.
 The WG also acknowledged its recommendation under Category B – to the effect that a provider has an obligation to verify the accuracy of a customer’s contact information upon becoming aware that attempted delivery of a communication has failed.
 The WG therefore attempted to craft preliminary recommendations that would balance the various different interests involved in dealing with a relay request and consequent escalation procedures.

-The WG’s preliminary conclusions on this Category E can be found in Section 7.
+The WG’s preliminary conclusions on this Category E, including open questions for which it particularly seeks community input, can be found in Section 7.

 5.7 Reveal of a Privacy/Proxy Customer’s Identity or Contact Details in WHOIS (Charter Questions Category F)